 - converting the excess transfer balance by commuting your excess transfer balance (you do this by commuting some or all of the value of your income stream into a lump sum unless you are commuting a death benefit income stream).
-You م ام مد. الد ما د Intio or cash the amount out of the superannuation can choc system, - you may
+You can choose to keep the commuted amount in the accumulation phase or cash the amount out of the superannuation system, and - you may have to pay excess transfer balance tax.